MicrosoftDocs/windows-devdocs-team/bite-sized-cpp/README.md

 # Bite-sized C++

-Take one bite per day for a shallow on-ramp to ISO Standard C++, C++/WinRT, and programming with C++ and Project Reunion.
+Take one bite per day for a shallow on-ramp to ISO Standard C++, C++/WinRT, and programming with C++ and the [Windows App SDK](https://docs.microsoft.com/windows/apps/windows-app-sdk/).

 Brought to you by the Windows Developer Documentation team.